-Palmerbet is rather aggressive is offering even money lines on some major sports, such as the NBA, NRL and AFL.
+Palmerbet is rather aggressive with odds in offering even money lines on some major sports, such as the NBA, NRL and AFL.

 Information concerning margins was not readily available, but choosing a bookmaker on this criterion alone has never made much sense, since margin is more of a reflection of how much is paid out to punters as a group.

 Palmerbet does have plenty of ongoing promotions, which are easily located from a link on the top-left hand side of the website.
 Best of the Best will appeal to punters who like to wager on the metro meetings.
-There is a referral bonus for punters who bring along new clients.
-Mention of the even lines on footy has already been made.
+Further promotions can be viewed by logging into the site.

 Palmerbet certainly seems to have taken what was learned over three decades of involvement with sports and racing bookmaking and made an impressive transition to the online arena.